 Each year, we host a one day band camp, scheduled the day before returning students move in.
 The camp is like an extended rehearsal, but also includes team building activities, sectionals, and food!
-For members who live far from campus, you may request early move-in directly through Reslife.
-Unfortunately, Reslife handles these requests on a case-by-case basis, and has not provided any concrete guidance on who is or is not eligible for early move-in.
+For members who live far from campus, we send out a Google Form for you to request early move-in, and leadership will go directly to Reslife with these requests.

-The band room is located on the ground level of the RAC, behind the double doors in room 113.
-Due to the size of the room, it is imperative that equipment is kept organized.
-Please help keep the band room clean and put things back in their designated locations.
+Due to the RAC renovations this year, all of our stuff was moved to the Event Center.
+Due to the constant need to move in and out of the media storage room because of other events, it is imperative that equipment is kept organized.
+Please help keep the storage space clean and put things back in their designated locations.
 Under no circumstance should any member use a piece of equipment that does not belong to them, unless they have received permission from the equipment owner.

-Due to the limited amount of storage space, non-UMBC owned instruments may only be left in the band room on designated shelving, with permission from the director.
-UMBC cannot be held responsible for your equipment.
-If your equipment is damaged or stolen while left in the band room, you will be responsible for replacing it.
-If in doubt, please take your instrument home with you.
+Due to the limited amount of storage space and constant need for moving, non-UMBC owned instruments must be carefully monitored by the owner.
+During the move to the Event Center, a bass amp and several drumline heads were lost, and since UMBC cannot be held responsible for personal equipment, replacements are forced to come out of the band’s budget.
+Moving forward, if personal equipment is damaged or stolen while left in the band room, the owner will be responsible for replacing it.
+If in doubt, please take non-UMBC owned instruments home.

-Please respect the RAC!
-The area between the band room and basketball court should be left clean and uncluttered.
-If there is a box of tee shirts or giveaways stored in that area, do not touch them.
-Please make sure all music, stands, and instruments are locked in our band room and not left in the hallway.
+Please respect the Event Center!
+The storage space should be left clean and as organized as possible.
+If there are non-band-or-drumline items stored with our stuff, do not touch them.
+Please make sure all music, stands, and instruments are locked in the storage space and not left in the hallway.

 Most of our sheet music is available in digital format in STAMP.
 Do not take band binders home with you unless you receive permission from the director!